 The Joker Card

 It can also easily be reached by public transport.
-Take the train from any major centre to Sell Am See.
+Take the train from any major centre to Zell Am See.
 Right outside the train station is a bus stop for the 680 bus which will take you right into the valley and stops regularly along the main road.
 Most accommodation will be within a couple of hundred metres of the road, so should be easy to find.

 The 680 bus makes it’s way regularly up and down the valley and will get you to most places you need to go.